You poured your heart into your book, but now you’re staring at the numbers, wondering how readers will discover it through effective book promotion.

 • Track results and adjust promotion strategies post-launch.

-Mix it up with things like literary promotion methods, social media book marketing, or even fun book signing events.
+Mix it up with book promotion strategies and methods like literary promotion methods, social media book marketing, book promotion ideas, or even fun book signing events that authors can use to boost and increase their book sales through diverse online book promotion approaches.
 Keep showing up, keep sharing your love for the story, and people will show up too.

 Engage genre specific communities for book marketing